Earwax (Cerumen Impaction)

 What Are the Treatment Options?

 Cleaning a working ear can be done by washing it with a soft cloth, but do not insert anything into the ear.
 Ideally, the ear canals should never have to be cleaned.
 However, that isn’t always the case.
-The ears should be cleaned when enough earwax gathers to cause symptoms or to prevent a needed assessment of the ear by your doctor.
+The ears should be cleaned when enough earwax gathers to cause symptoms or to prevent a needed ear assessment by your doctor.
 This condition is called cerumen impaction.

 Irrigation or ear syringing is commonly used for cleaning and can be performed by a physician or at home using a commercially available irrigation kit.
 Common solutions used for syringing include water and saline, which should be warmed to body temperature to prevent dizziness.
-Ear syringing is most effective when water, saline, or wax dissolving drops are put in the ear canal 15 to 30 minutes before treatment.
+Ear syringing is most effective when water, saline, or wax-dissolving drops are put in the ear canal 15 to 30 minutes before treatment.
 Caution is advised to avoid having your ears irrigated if you have diabetes, a hole in the eardrum (perforation), a tube in the eardrum, skin problems such as eczema in the ear canal, or a weakened immune system.

 Manual removal of earwax is also effective.
-This is most often performed by an ENT (ear, nose, and throat) specialist, or otolaryngologist, using suction or special miniature instruments, and a microscope to magnify the ear canal.
-Manual removal is preferred if your ear canal is narrow, the eardrum has a perforation or tube, other methods have failed, or if you have skin problems affecting the ear canal, diabetes or a weakened immune system.
+This is most often performed by an ENT (ear, nose, and throat) specialist, or otolaryngologist, using suction or special miniature instruments and a microscope to magnify the ear canal.
+Manual removal is preferred if your ear canal is narrow, the eardrum has a perforation or tube, other methods have failed, or if you have skin problems affecting the ear canal, diabetes, or a weakened immune system.

 How We Can Help